 Why does BMR consume so much energy?
 Breathing, the circulation of blood and the beating heart are all part of it, but a large part is used to maintain fluid levels in tissues, and proper levels of ions such as sodium, potassium and chloride, and other essential activities.
 About 20% of the total energy consumed in humans is used to power the brain, a non-optional activity that is somewhat increased by intense cognitive activity.
-Other organs, such as the liver and kidneys, account for a significant fraction of the energy expended as part of the BMR.
+Other organs, such as the liver and kidneys, account for a significant fraction of the energy expended as part of the BMR (tissue-specific contributios to BMR are described here).
 BMR has a large effect on the relationship between what we eat and the shape our bodies take, whether below-average weight for our height, in the normal range, or overweight or obese.

 Variation in BMR

 We’ve all heard the complaint, and maybe made it too, that some lucky people seem to be able to eat anything and still not gain weight.
-This could be because they expend a lot of nervous energy; they may be “knee bouncers”, or do a lot of manual labour.
+This could be because they expend a lot of energy in manual labour.
 But it could also be the result of having a higher BMR, which increases baseline energy consumption.
 And there are such people, as shown by the results of a study of 150 Scottish adults (Figure 1).
-Their BMRs, measured in Calories per day, have over a 2-fold range.
-(One Calorie, as used here and on the labels of food in the supermarket, is equal to the kilocalorie, 1,000 “small c” calories, the fundamental unit favoured by scientists.
-A pound of cheese, 454 grams, contains about 1,800 Calories.)
+Their BMRs, measured in kcal per day, have over a 2-fold range.
+(One kcal is equal to the kilocalorie, 1,000 calories, the fundamental unit of food energy.
+A pound of cheese, 454 grams, contains about 1,800 kcal.)
 If the dataset had included more people the distribution would have been smoother.
 The main point is that different people have different BMRs.
 Since the BMR reflects about 60-70% of total energy expenditure, this will influence how much food they need to keep a constant weight.

 What causes differences in BMR?